stephendawsondev/Cork-Car-Cut/README.md

 ### Bugs encountered

 - The header was overlapping my section title when I used the scroll to section.
 I was able to resolve it by using the `scroll-margin-top` CSS property, which I learned about on the [MDN Website](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-margin-top).
-- For the dropdown menu in the navigation, the JavaScript I had was using the `toggleAttribute` method, but it was removing the `aria-expanded` attribute instead of setting it to false.
-I resolved that by using `setAttribute` instead of `toggleAttribute` since I was able to specify its value.
 - On my product cards, the images were overflowing their container when I added a border to them.
 I fixed this bug by adding `box-sizing: border-box` to them so that it factored in the width of the border too.
 - The image in the "What we want to change" section was running over into the section below it on larger screen sizes.
 I found this was because the image was using float, so I instead used flexbox for its layout on larger screen sizes.